projectara/greybus-spec/source/special.rst

 ..

+Upon receiving the request, the SVC shall attempt to destroy the specified route.

 Greybus SVC Route Destroy Response
 """"""""""""""""""""""""""""""""""

 The Greybus SVC Protocol Route Destroy response contains no payload.

+Regardless of the response status value, the Greybus SVC Route Destroy Operation shall have no effect on either the UNIPRO sub-state of either Interface identified by the request, or the value of any of the
+|unipro| DME attributes for the Interfaces identified by the request.

 Greybus SVC Interface Device ID Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^